DevOpsforTesting/test/readme.md

 ## The logs

 The logs are created in the `./logs` subfolder.
-They can be accessed via the endpoint: http://localhost:8080/actuator/logfile
+They can be accessed via the endpoin: http://localhost:8080/actuator/logfile